bpmn-io/moddle/README.md

 }
 ```

-You may attach the provided [JSON schema](./resources/schema/moddle.json) to get your moddle descriptor validated by modern IDEs.
+You may attach the provided [JSON schema](./resources/schema/moddle.json) to get your moddle descriptor validated by code editor.

 ### Instantiate moddle